Somlata Acharyya Chowdhury: Live performances

-Somlata performs in live shows with her band Somlata and The Aces.
-Besides performing in various live concerts all over India, they have also performed at concerts in Bangladesh, United States of America, United Kingdom, Canada, United Arab Emirates, Hong Kong, Kuwait and many other countries.
+Chowdhury performs in live shows with her band Somlata and The Aces.
+Besides performing in various live concerts all over India, they have also performed at concerts in countries including Bangladesh, the US, United Kingdom, Canada, United Arab Emirates, Hong Kong, and Kuwait.
 Their live sound can be described as a platter of Indian Semi Classical, Pop Rock, Modern Film Songs, Folk Fusion and Sufi.
-The band is particularly popular among the youth and performs at many campus festivals, corporate events, televised shows, public concerts, government events and abroad shows.
+The band is particularly popular among young people and performs at campus festivals, corporate events, televised shows, public concerts, government events and shows in other countries.